-The largest hazardous waste streams for FY12 are described in this section.
-This analysis excludes recycled items and wastes from remediation activities since remediation wastes are discussed in Section 6.0.
-High explosives waste and wastewaters are treated onsite, and these are also excluded.
+The largest non-recycled hazardous waste streams for FY13 are described in this section.
+High explosives waste and wastewaters are treated onsite, and these are excluded from the analysis.
 Spent R&D chemicals make up the largest number of individual hazardous waste items.
-The breakdown of components of hazardous waste for FY12 is shown in Figure 3-4.
+The breakdown of components of hazardous waste for FY13 is shown in Figure 3-3.

-Figure 3-4.
-FY12 hazardous waste stream components, excluding remediation and recycled waste.
+Figure 3-3.
+FY13 hazardous waste stream components, excluding recycled waste.

 Unused/Unspent Chemicals.
-The volume of unused and unspent chemicals varies each year, but this waste stream comprised the largest fraction of the total non-remediation hazardous waste in FY12.
+The volume of unused and unspent chemicals varies each year, but this waste stream comprised the largest fraction of the total non-remediation hazardous waste in FY13.
+The ChemLog system is set up to allow researchers to find and request unwanted, unexpired chemicals from others onsite.
 Researchers are encouraged not to buy more of any chemical than they are certain to need for several months to avoid having any unused amount.
 Efforts to "right-size" chemical procurements and share chemicals are being addressed.
-Past cleanouts at the Laboratory and lower rates of chemical purchasing have reduced the volume of this waste stream.
-The ChemLog system is set up to allow researchers to find and request unwanted, unexpired chemicals from other researchers.
+In FY13, the volume of unused and unspent in the hazardous waste stream was significantly lower than in FY12.

 Solvents.
 EPA-listed and characteristic solvents and solvent-water mixtures are used widely in research, maintenance, and production operations, especially for cleaning and extraction.
 Nontoxic replacements for solvents are used whenever possible.
 New procedures are also adopted, where possible, that either require less solvent than before, or eliminate the need for solvent altogether.
 A project in FY12 studied a possible substitute for trichloroethylene.
 Recent acquisitions of solvent distillation equipment have reduced the total amount of solvent used, especially in Bioscience Division.
 As a result, the total volume of solvents generated has decreased over the past decade.
-However, solvents are still required for many procedures, such as HPLC and solvents persist as a large component of the hazardous waste stream.
-The weight of solvents generated in FY12 was slightly less than was generated during FY11.
+However, solvents are still required for many procedures, and solvents persist as a large component of the hazardous waste stream.
+The volume of solvents shipped from the Laboratory in FY13 was quite a bit less than in FY12.

 Acids and Bases.
 A variety of strong acids and bases are routinely used in research, testing, and production operations.
 Over the past decade, the overall volume of hazardous acid and base waste has been reduced mainly by using new procedures that require less acid or base, by recycling acids onsite for internal reuse, and by reusing spent acids and bases internally as part of established neutralization procedures.
-Acids made up over 80% of this waste stream during FY12.
+Acids made up over 70% of this waste stream during FY13.
+A slightly lower volume of these waste streams were generated during FY13 than FY12.

 Hazardous Solids.
-This waste stream includes inert barium simulants used in high explosives research, contaminated equipment, cathode ray tubes, broken leaded glass, firing site debris, ash, and various solid chemical residues from experiments.
-The weight of hazardous solids generated during FY12 was about the same as was generated during FY11.
+This waste stream includes inert barium simulants used in high explosives research, electronics, contaminated equipment, broken leaded glass, firing site debris, ash, and various solid chemical residues from experiments.
+The volume of hazardous solids shipped from the Laboratory during FY13 was slightly higher than during FY12.
+There was an emphasis on cleanouts during FY13, which caused more electronics and equipment to be disposed.
+In FY13, there was also more solid waste generated from nanoparticle research.

 Hazardous Liquids.
 This waste stream is primarily aqueous, neutral liquids that are generated from a variety of analytical chemistry procedures.
 This waste stream also includes aqueous waste from chemical synthesis, spent photochemicals, electroplating solutions, refrigerant oil, and ethylene glycol.
-In FY12, the weight of hazardous liquids was less than was generated during FY11.
+In FY13, the volume of hazardous liquids was slightly more than was shipped during FY12.